 1. Talk with us about how using one or more of the following Washington Trust Bank products can assist with Overdraft Protection:

-Take advantage of our online services, including Mobile Banking and Bill Payment.
+Take advantage of our online services, including mobile and bill pay.

 - See where your money is going, including pending transactions